luslab/oz-bulk-rnaseq/I. DE Visualisation.md

 # PCA Plot

-Visualise sample-sample distances with the Prinicipal Components Analysis (PCA)
+Visualise sample-sample distances with the Principal Components Analysis (PCA)

  - Complementary approach to assess if samples have greater variance between experimental and control conditions than between replicates.
  - Aim is to **identify groups of features** (eg genes) that have something in common, such as expression patterns across different samples.